 Defects in neoblast repopulation can be caused by either slower proliferation or increased cell death.
 To distinguish between these two possibilities, we carried out BrdU labeling and TUNEL assays, respectively.
-Cells were labeled with BrdU for 4 hr in control(RNAi) and egfr-3(RNAi) at 7 dpi (Figure 2A).
-In controls, the number of BrdU+ cells increased gradually and doubled approximately 24 hr after labeling (Figures 2B and 2D).
-However, no obvious increase was observed in egfr-3(RNAi) (Figures 2C and 2D).
-Furthermore, smedwi-1+ cells increased in control(RNAi), but not in egfr-3(RNAi) (Figures 2E-2G).
+Cells were labeled with BrdU for 4 hours in control and egfr-3(RNAi) at 7 dpi (Figure 2A).
+In controls, the number of BrdU+ cells increased gradually and doubled approximately 24 hours after labeling (Figure 2B and 2D).
+However, no obvious increase was observed in egfr-3(RNAi) (Figure 2C and 2D).
+Furthermore, smedwi-1+ cells increased in control(RNAi), but not in egfr-3(RNAi) (Figure 2E-2G).
 These results suggest that egfr-3 promotes cell proliferation during neoblast repopulation.

-To examine apoptosis, we carried out TUNEL assays in control(RNAi) and egfr-3(RNAi) animals after sublethal irradiation.
-In controls there was a large number of apoptotic cells at 1 dpi, which was consistent with the observed neoblast depletion during this time (Figures 2H and 2I).
-After 3 dpi, the density of TUNEL+ cells leveled off in controls (Figures 2H and 2I).
-In egfr-3(RNAi) animals, the density of TUNEL+ cells was similar to that of controls at 13 dpi (Figures 2J and 2K), suggesting that egfr-3 may not drastically affect the extent of apoptosis during neoblast repopulation.
+To examine apoptosis, TUNEL assays were carried out in control(RNAi) and egfr-3(RNAi) animals after sublethal irradiation.
+In controls, there were a great number of apoptotic cells at 1 dpi, which was consistent with the observed neoblast depletion during this time (Figure 2H and 2I).
+After 3 dpi, the density of TUNEL+ cells leveled off in controls (Figure 2H and 2I).
+In egfr-3(RNAi) animals, the density of TUNEL+ cells was similar to controls at 13 dpi (Figure 2J and 2K) suggesting that egfr-3 may not drastically affect the amount of apoptosis during neoblast repopulation.
 Therefore, the egfr-3(RNAi) repopulation defects appear likely to be due to a failure in neoblast proliferation following sublethal irradiation.

 Previous studies have shown that amputation induces neoblast proliferation (Newmark and Sánchez Alvarado, 2000; Wenemoser and Reddien, 2010).
 We therefore tested whether egfr-3 also functions in amputation-induced cell proliferation.
-Control(RNAi) and egfr-3(RNAi) planarians were amputated and immunostained with anti-H3P antibody to compare the number of proliferating cells.
-Consistent with a previous report (Fraguas et al., 2011), egfr-3(RNAi) animals displayed impaired regeneration at 3 days post amputation (Figure S3A).
-At 6 hr post amputation (hpa), the first peak of amputation-induced hyperproliferation was slightly lower in egfr-3(RNAi) compared with controls (Figures S3B and S3C).
-In contrast, the second peak of hyperproliferation at 48 hpa was dramatically decreased in egfr-3(RNAi) animals (Figures S3B and S3C).
+Control and egfr-3(RNAi) planarians were amputated and immunostained with anti-H3P antibody staining to compare the number of proliferating cells.
+Consistent with a previous report (Fraguas et al., 2011), egfr-3(RNAi) animals displayed impaired regeneration at 3 days post amputation (dpa) (Figure S3A).
+At 6 hours post amputation (hpa), the first peak of amputation-induced hyperproliferation was slightly lower in egfr-3(RNAi) compared to controls (Figure S3B and S3C).
+In contrast, the second peak of hyperproliferation at 48 hpa was dramatically decreased in egfr-3(RNAi) animals (Figure S3B and S3C).
 These results suggest that egfr-3 is required for both phases of regeneration-associated hyperproliferation.